Railk/T3S/README.md

 ##### local_tss :
-the plugin use a local version of tss situated in the bin folder as seen in Typescript.sublime-settings file:
+the plugin use a local version of tss situated in the bin folder :

 		"local_tss":true